-(9) Meeting Room Rentals City residents can rent meeting rooms for recycling activities.
-Note: Registration is required before using services (3) through (5).
-Website Nishi-Waseda Recycling Center 3-19-5 Nishi-Waseda, Shinjuku-ku 3 03-5272-5374 Closed: Mon.
-(Open if Mon. is a national holiday, and closed the following day) and during the year-end/New Year holidays (December 29 through January 3) To promote the three Rs (reduce, reuse and recycle), the Center conducts classes on recycling and various programs geared toward the reduction of garbage. - (1) Reading area and rental of library books - (2) Classes on the environment and recycling A venue for people to enjoy learning about the three Rs, the Center holds classes on an ongoing basis. - (3) Flea Markets Held on the second and fourth Saturdays of the month - (4) Catalog of Items Used electric appliances and oversized household objects are posted on the bulletin board, and items that are cataloged in this manner are sold. - (5) Display and Sale of Furniture Used furniture is collected, repaired and sold. - (6) Collection of Recyclable Resources Nine kinds of items are collected at recyclable resource collection stations. - (7) Food Drive Unwanted/unneeded food is collected from households.
-The food collected is then sent to welfare groups, facilities, food banks, etc. to be distributed.
-(8) Clothes Post Clothes that are no longer needed at home can be accepted.
+Nishi-Waseda Recycling Center 3-19-5 Nishi-Waseda, Shinjuku-ku ☎ 03-5272-5374 Closed: Mon.
+(Open if Mon. is a national holiday, and closed the following weekday) and during the year-end/New Year holidays (December 29 through January 3) To promote the three Rs (reduce, reuse and recycle), the center conducts classes on three Rs and various programs geared toward the reduction of garbage. - (1) Reading area and rental of library books - (2) Classes on recycling A venue for people to enjoy learning about the three Rs, the Center holds classes on an ongoing basis. - (3) Flea Markets - Held on the second and fourth Saturdays of the month - (4) Catalog of Items - Used electric appliances and oversized household objects are posted on the bulletin board, and items that are cataloged in this manner are sold. - (5) Display and Sale of Furniture Used furniture is collected, repaired and sold. - (6) Collection of Recyclable Resources Nine types of recyclable resources, including containers and packaging, are collected at resource collection stations.
+Nine types of used small electronic devices as well as waste cooking oil are also collected.

+(7) Food Drive

+Unwanted/unneeded food is collected from households.
+The food collected is then sent to welfare

+groups, facilities, etc. to be distributed.

+Every second and fourth Saturday of the month (subject to change in December) (8) Clothes Post Clothes that are no longer needed at home can be accepted.
 Third Saturday of the month, 1 to 3 p.m.